caglar/dntm/README.md

         1.2.6. `mainloop.py` implements different types of mainloop for different types of NTMs and the controllers.

-        1.2.7. `fbBIdataiterator.py` implements the data iterator for the bAbI data iterator.
+        1.2.7. `fbBIdataiterator.py` implements the data iterator for the bAbI dataset.
+        1.2.8. `babi_data_processing/` folder contains the scripts to preprocess the bAbI dataset.
+2. `scripts`, the scripts to run the models and the experiments with different types of MANN models

+3. `experiments`, some of the scripts that we used for the hyperparameter search for our models.

+[1] Gulcehre C, Chandar S, Cho K, Bengio Y. Dynamic Neural Turing Machine with Soft and Hard Addressing Schemes. arXiv preprint arXiv:1607.00036.
+2016 Jun 30.